 In The Critic, Jay Sherman addresses the audience a few times.
 One episode he does this is "A Little Deb Will Do Ya," in which he tells the audience not to reveal the said episode's twist to those who haven't seen it.

-The first episode of Tiny Toon Adventures began with this trope, and the artist drawing Buster, Babs and the rest of the Toons for the first time.
+The first episode begins with this trope, as the artist draws Buster, Babs and the rest of the Toons for the first time.

 Another episode reverses the typical "big character is actually a guy in a suit" gag by having Sweetie, a tiny pink bird who is probably the smallest regular cast member, turn out to actually be Richard Nixon, who is three times bigger than the costume he's wearing.
 After zipping the costume back up, Nixon (in Sweetie's voice) complains that he's only getting paid scale.

 Another episode comes back from commercial to find Babs, Buster and Hamton standing around the kraft services table comparing contracts before being called back to the set.

 VeggieTales uses this trope in just about every video/episode.
 There are the kitchen countertop scenes with Bob, Larry, and maybe another character like Junior, and then they break away for the story.
 The same "Veggie Tales" characters will play multiple roles in all stories and silly songs.
 For example, Archibald Asparagus is voiced by Phil Vischer, but Archibald plays the part of Jonah in The Movie.